 Hemp seed oil (what this product is based around) is full of amino acids to keep your skin healthy.
 However, that's not the only punch this oil is packing.
 It's also loaded with ashwagandha and turmeric, adaptogens that keep environmental pollution and UV damage at bay.

 This ointment-to-serum concoction is our go-to for any skin irritation, and one of the founders of the brand even claims it's the only thing that has cured her eczema.
 It's chock-full of the brand's proprietary tulip-based complex, which is meant to provide a rich source of amino acids to soothe whatever maladies may come your way.
 It also utilizes white horehound and hyaluronic acid meant to draw in and seal away moisture.

 We all wake up without enough sleep sometimes, and Boscia's eye treatment is here to help with that.
-Lightweight and moisturizing, this product gets blood flowing under your eyes, helps with cell turnover, and stops hyperpigmentation in its tracks.
+Lightweight and moisturizing, this product promises to get blood flowing under your eyes, help with cell turnover, and stop hyperpigmentation in its tracks.
 Amino acids, vitamin E, and licorice root extract all combine into the perfect morning eye cream, for times when your mornings aren't so perfect.